Skip to content

 The war aims have shifted and contradicted throughout the conflict: freedom for the Iranian people, elimination of Iran’s nuclear program, regime change, the unconditional surrender of the Iranian government, and, as Trump put it in one post, peace “throughout the Middle East and, indeed, the world.”

 No formal authorization for the use of military force has been requested from or passed by Congress.
-Several attempts to limit the president’s war powers failed predictably along party lines.
 The administration never provided the American people with anything resembling an imminent threat, the legal threshold that would allow a president to launch an attack without congressional authorization.
-The 60-day clock under the War Powers Resolution of 1973 is nearly up, requiring Trump to either stop operations or seek congressional authorization — which he has shown no interest in doing.
-It is an illegal, undeclared war, launched unilaterally by a man who seems to believe the presidency should have the power of a monarchy.
+The 60-day clock under the War Powers Resolution of 1973 expires next week on May 1.
+The Senate has now voted five times to block war powers resolutions, each attempt failing predictably along party lines, with Rand Paul the only Republican voting to end the war and John Fetterman the only Democrat voting to continue it.
+But cracks are beginning to show: Senators Susan Collins and Thom Tillis have both signaled they may not authorize continued operations past the deadline.
+It is an illegal, undeclared war, launched unilaterally by a man who seems to believe the presidency should have the power of a monarchy, and Congress has spent nearly two months proving him right.

 The war has been costly to both countries.
 Thirteen American service members have been killed and approximately 373 wounded, many severely.
-The Pentagon has been sending outdated figures that result in undercounts, with a defense official describing the practice to The Intercept as a “casualty cover-up.”
+The Pentagon has been actively manipulating those figures.
+During the ceasefire, it inexplicably subtracted 15 wounded-in-action troops from the official count without explanation, with two Pentagon spokespersons unable to account for the discrepancy.
+A defense official described the practice to The Intercept as a “casualty cover-up.”
 On the Iranian side, more than 3,500 people have been killed, including 1,665 civilians, according to the Human Rights Activists News Agency.
 On the first day of the war, a girls’ elementary school in Minab was struck, killing scores of children.

 The Pentagon estimates it has spent roughly $28 billion, and the administration is still seeking up to $100 billion more from Congress.
 The closure of the Strait of Hormuz, which the International Energy Agency called the largest supply disruption in the history of the global oil market, has sent gas prices past $4 a gallon.
 The full extent of the damage to the global economy, from supply chains to food prices to markets that haven't yet absorbed the shock, probably won’t be known for years.